Adventure On

 And there are more words in my tapestry.

 “I have a dream.”
 Martin Luther King, Jr. 06/28/1963.
 “Ask not what your country can do for you, but what you can do for your country.”
 President John F. Kennedy 01/20/1961.
 “Each person must live their life as a model for others.”
 Rosa Park, undated.
-The greatest glory in living lies not in never falling, but in rising every time we fall.”
+The greatest glory in living lives not in never falling, but in rising every time we fall.”
 Nelson Mandela, undated.
 “And still, I rise.”
 Maya Angelou, 1978.
 Dream, Believe, Dare, Do.”
 Walt Disney, undated.

 Words are so powerful.
 So very powerful.